 Despite positive results like these, applying behavioral science is relatively new and can be tricky for people and organizations outside of academia.
 As a result, well-designed behavioral interventions often only have a concrete influence on a few individuals served by a few organizations.
 That’s why we’re collaborating with JPMorgan Chase & Co. on the Behavioral Design Project for Promoting Financial Health, our most immersive effort in financial capability yet.
 The Behavioral Design Project offers an exciting new pathway to scale tested, proven behavioral science methods in consumer finance.
 By teaching financial capability practitioners from across the country the ins and outs of our behavioral design methodology and how to apply it directly to their work, we’ll help them bolster the effectiveness of their organizations long after our engagement together ends, and make applied behavioral science a more commonly used tool among financial innovators.

 The Behavioral Design Project launched in May 2016 with a two-day event.
-During the immersive, 18-month program, our 11 participating organizations will work together in a supportive, collaborative environment, learning from each other and from behavioral experts, including ideas42 advisors and affiliates.
-The Project will integrate participants’ in-depth knowledge of the people they serve with the expertise, skills and connections to design products or interventions to improve their customers’ financial health.
+During the immersive, 18-month program, our 11 participating organizations worked together in a supportive, collaborative environment, learning from each other and from behavioral experts, including ideas42 advisors and affiliates.
+The project integrated participants’ in-depth knowledge of the people they serve with the expertise, skills and connections to design products or interventions to improve their customers’ financial health.
 The participating organizations are pioneers in a growing community of innovative thinkers in financial health and hail from a wide array of specialties within financial capability.

 See below for more about the participating organizations: